 If you plan to spend a lot of time at the amenities at the campground it would make sense to find a site close to them.

-If you want to be further away from people, then you will want to look for sites that are larger and further away from the amenities and people.
+Prefer to be further away from people?
+Then you will want to look for sites that are larger and further away from the amenities and people.

 If you can’t tell any of this from the campground map be sure to call and let the campground know what you are looking for so they can help you find the perfect site for your stay.

 Check out our post: The Ultimate RV Packing List To Make Your Trip A Success